Main Street, U.S.A.: Shanghai Disneyland

-Mickey Avenue, the entrance of the Shanghai Disneyland Park, is the park's equivalent to Main Street, U.S.A..
+Mickey Avenue, the entrance of the Shanghai Disneyland Park, is the park's equivalent to Main Street, USA.
 The area is inspired by the personalities of Disney cartoon characters such as Mickey Mouse, Minnie Mouse, Donald Duck, and Chip 'n' Dale, as well as Disney films including, Ratatouille, The Three Caballeros, and Lady and the Tramp.
 Avenue M Arcade, the largest gift shop in the park, is modeled after the Carthay Circle Theater.
 The Storytellers statue, which depicts a young Walt Disney and Mickey Mouse, is located at the end of Mickey Avenue and in front of the Gardens of Imagination.